 Regional Provider Agencies

-Easter Seals MA AT Loan
+Easter Seals Massachusetts AT Loan Program

 Offers Massachusetts residents with disabilities and their families low-interest cash loans they can use to purchase assistive technology, devices and services that will increase their independence.
 The program also loans low-cost assistive devices through its Long-Term Device Loan Program.
 Some home modifications are also eligible.

 Mass Housing, Home Improvement Loan Program

 Mass Housing is the state’s affordable housing bank.
 They lend money at rates below the conventional market to support affordable rental and home ownership opportunities for low- and moderate-income residents of Massachusetts.
 The Home Improvement Loan Program provides funds to make general, non-luxury improvements to your property, which include necessary home modifications.

 Program at the Mass.
 Department of Public Health and may provide financial reimbursement for a variety of medically related expenses that are directly related to a child’s healthcare needs, including home modifications.
 CICRF is a payer of last resort.
 It provides financial assistance for Massachusetts families with children experiencing a medical condition requiring services that are not covered by a private insurer, federal or state assistance, or any other financial source.
 Call the DPH Community Support Line at 800-882-1435.

 Established to assist persons with intellectual disabilities, regardless of age, and children with physical handicaps who have not reached their 20th birthday.
 Maximum grant for handicapped ramps, wheelchair van conversions and stair lifts maximum amount of $7,000.
 The work CANNOT have been started or previously completed in order to be eligible.
 Additional requirements, including two quotations, are required to be considered for the charity fund.
 This process typically takes a minimum of two-three months, so plan early!

 Mass.gov Various Funding Sources for Home Modifications – HMLP Resources and Links